RedHatQuickCourses/rhods-deploy/README.md

 # Deploying Machine Learning Models with Red Hat OpenShift Data Science

-This course is the fifth in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
-This course teaches you how to deploy machine learning models in RHODS, and how to consume them from client applications.
+This course is the fourth in a series of five courses about Red Hat OpenShift AI (RHOAI).
+This course teaches you how to deploy machine learning models in RHOAI, and how to consume them from client applications.

 # Creating Course Content